wmvanvliet/ERP-beamformer/README.md

 ## Installation

+It is highly recommended to use the python version of the code.
+This code has been thouroughly tested.
+This package depends on the NumPy, SciPy and Scikit-Learn packages.
 To install the python version of the code, execute:

     python setup.py install

 The MATLAB version of the code can be found in the `matlab/` folder.
 Add this folder to your MATLAB path.
+This version has less functionality and is less thouroughly tested.